peterda84/Millennial_test/_posts/2022-09-27-inprogress.md

 Starting redis   ... done
 ```

-Let's see the running docker containers with `docker ps`
+We can see the running docker containers with `docker ps`

 ```console
 ubuntu@ip-172-31-28-42:/usr/local/searxng-docker$ sudo docker ps